 Barracuda lake was very busy you are able to kayak round and swim.
 If swimming you need to wear a life vest.
 The combination of clear water and underwater limestone formations is other worldly. you are able to dive here which people rave about.
 We didn’t manage to see anything here unfortunately.

-We had the best day doing our own thing, we stayed longer where we wanted to and left places we didn’t enjoy or were too busy.
+We had the best day on our private tour doing our own thing, we stayed longer where we wanted to and left places we didn’t enjoy or were too busy.
 It was the perfect way to see some of Coron’s surrounding area.
+There is such a buzz about Coron and no wonder it is world renowned with the views, waters and beaches it offers.
+This was my favourite day in the Philippines (I know I have said that a lot).

-We had a quiet night after a busy day and had dinner at another hotel we had looked at staying at but was unfortunately fully booked.
+We had a quiet night after a busy day and had dinner at the hotel we had looked at staying The Two Seasons at.
+It was unfortunately fully booked, so we decided to have dinner one night instead.
+It did not disappoint the food was delicious.

 Then booked a boat tour for the next day – Beach Escapade C-2